ninjadynamics/ninjapad/README.md

 Use the existing **jsnes** interface as a template to create your own.

 ## License
 **Creative Commons Attribution 4.0 International Public License**
-- You can do whatever you want with this project, fork it, modify it, expand it, just give me credit for it.

-## Enjoy!
+- Attribution is appreciated, but it's alright if you don't.